ChrisB9/ChrisB9/config/data/markdown/en/about.md

 ### My technology stack

-I work and have worked with various technologies over the years.
-Some of them are pretty rusty already and some fairly advanced.
+Over the years, I have worked with various languages and applications.
-This is a quick overview of them:
+Here is a brief overview:

-- PHP, especially modern PHP (>=7.x).
-This website e.g. is written with the newest and shiniest PHP 8.0
+- PHP, especially modern PHP (>=7.x). e.g. This website is written with the latest PHP 8.0
   - Frameworks: Symfony, Laravel, ...
   - CMS: PimCore, TYPO3, WordPress
   - Testing: PHPUnit, Codeception, Psalm, phpstan, ...
   - Debugging with XDebug+PHPStorm
-  - and much more ...
+  - and plenty more ...
 - JavaScript (mainly ES6+)
   - TypeScript
   - Frameworks: React, Vue, alpinejs